Here you learn ...

 4.2 Two years of work or three years of residence

-Furthermore, Section 9 of the Employment Ordinance requires that you, as a foreigner, have already worked in Germany for two years and are subject to compulsory insurance (pension, unemployment, accident, health and nursing care insurance) (Section 9 Paragraph 1 No. 1 of the Employment Ordinance) or that you have been living in Germany for three years without interruption, either with permission, tolerated status or with a residence permit (Section 9 Paragraph 1 No. 2 of the Residence Act).
+Furthermore, Section 9 of the Employment Ordinance requires that you, as a foreigner, have already worked in Germany for two years and are subject to compulsory insurance (pension, unemployment, accident, health and nursing care insurance) (Section 9 Paragraph 1 No. 1 of the Employment Ordinance) or that you have already been living in Germany for three years without interruption, either with permission, tolerated status or with a residence permit (Section 9 Paragraph 1 No. 2 of the Residence Act).
 However, according to some lawyers, periods of lawful employment subject to compulsory insurance should only include those that also required approval from the Federal Employment Agency (i.e. not the job seeker visa for educational nationals (Section 20 of the Residence Act) or the subsequent immigration of spouses (Section 30 of the Residence Act) .

-4.3 Explicit admission to the labour market
+4.3 Explicit labor market admission

-5. Section 9 BeschV in practice
+5. § 9 BeschV in practice

 In practice, foreigners and lawyers repeatedly encounter problems when dealing with Section 9 of the Employment Ordinance at the authorities.
 Most clerks are not familiar with Section 9 of the Employment Ordinance.
 Even if they are familiar with Section 9 of the Employment Ordinance, they do not know that it is possible to issue a residence permit in accordance with Section 19c Paragraph 1 of the Residence Act on the basis of Section 9 of the Employment Ordinance.
 In addition, immigration authorities are often reluctant to issue residence permits without the consent of the Federal Employment Agency.
 Even in cases where the clerks consider Section 9 of the Employment Ordinance to be relevant, they sometimes ask the Federal Employment Agency for consent.

 When applying for Section 9 of the Employment Ordinance, it may therefore be advisable to consult a lawyer.
-You can find further information on this on our VISAGUARD service page .

-6. FAQ
+6. FAQ Work permit (unlimited)

 How long do I have to have worked in Germany to be able to work indefinitely?